 Experience new adventures that will expand your horizons and offer the opportunity for a digital detox.
 Shady trails, sunny pools and nightly s’mores.
 Hyatt Regency Lost Pines Resort & Spa offers so many fun activities, you won’t know which to choose!
 Whether you’re exploring, swimming, birding, kayaking, hiking or horseback riding, you’re sure to enjoy yourself and learn something new.

-The resort offers unique activities that capture the character and history of the Lost Pines Region, while the adjacent 1,100-acre McKinney Roughs Nature Park provides a wide variety of outdoor, educational and challenge activities.
+The resort offers unique activities that capture the character and history of our neck of the woods, while the adjacent 1,100-acre McKinney Roughs Nature Park provides a wide variety of outdoor, educational and challenge activities.

-Our resort reservation agents are here to help you book on-site activities, including resort dining, horseback riding, archery, trap shooting, kayaking, zip-lining, air boats, rafting trips and more in person or by phone at (512) 308-4860.
+Resort reservation agents can help you book on-site activities, including resort dining, horseback riding, archery, trap shooting, kayaking, zip-lining, air boats, rafting trips and more in person or by phone at (512) 308-4860.

 HORSEBACK RIDING / ARCHERY / TRAP SHOOTING

 Located on-site, Renegade Trailhead offers horseback riding with access to more than 18 miles of trails through McKinney Roughs Nature Park.
 View Lost Pines as it was decades ago – natural, beautiful and unchanged – and look for native wildlife, including birds, deer, gray foxes and armadillos.
 Riding instructors offer trail rides varying in length from 45 minutes for beginners to 1.5 hours for intermediate/advanced riders.
 Renegade also offers archery, trap shooting, and private riding lessons.
 Safety gear and technical instruction are provided for all activities offered at Renegade Trailhead.
 Reservations are required.